 Just a few minutes from Drumlanrig Castle, you’ll find beautiful gardens at Dabton House, the private residence of the Duke and Duchess of Buccleuch.
-The gardens are open for private visits by arrangement and under Scotland’s Garden Scheme every two years (next date 4th June 2017).
-The best time to see this garden is the end of May, beginning of June.
+The gardens are open for private visits by arrangement and under Scotland’s Garden Scheme every two years.

 What you’ll see

 Dabton is a beautiful 19th century house built of pink sandstone surrounded by almost two acres of garden.
 You’ll find an extensive Walled Garden, herbaceous borders 95 yards long, roses, island beds, shrubs and a natural stream running through it.
 There are also ponds with azaleas and primulas, a vegetable garden, greenhouse and woodland walk for you to enjoy.

 We’re delighted to welcome private visits to Dabton by prior arrangement.
 On the day, Dabton’s Head Gardener, John Candlish, will give a brief talk about the gardens on your arrival.
 It is £3 per head per person and we recommend an hour for your visit, depending on the weather.
 There are toilet facilities.
 Wheelchair access is slightly limited.

 Should you have any queries, or wish to book a visit, please contact Mrs.P.M.
 Hunter, Dabton, Thornhill, DG3 5AR or call 01848 330467.